Title

 Description

-This piece consists of a white envelope with red and blue bars along the edge, and decorated with rubber ink stamps.
-Also included in this piece is a photograph of an extremely large rubber stamp, two "musical exchange" notices on green paper, and a postcard with a handwritten letter.
-British postage stamp affixed.
+Mail art piece, created by A. 1.
+Waste Paper Co.
+Ltd., consisting of a white envelope with red and blue bars along the edge, and decorated with rubber ink stamps.
+Also included is a photograph of an extremely large rubber stamp, two "musical exchange" notices on green paper, and a postcard with a handwritten letter and a British postage stamp affixed.

 The first image shows a decorated airmail envelope addressed to John M. Bennett at “Luna Bisonte Prods, 137 Leland Ave, Columbus, Ohio 43214, U.S.A.”
 The sender is listed as “PhotoStatic / Retrofuturism Audio & Print Culture, 911 North Dodge Street, Iowa City, Iowa 52245 USA.”
 The envelope features multiple stamps, including a 34p green stamp with Queen Elizabeth II’s profile and a 45¢ U.S. stamp depicting Harvey Cushing, M.D.
 It also includes purple and blue rubber stamp art, such as a saxophonist, a male torso with an anatomical heart illustration, and decorative hand drawings pointing toward the address.
 The text “PAR AVION BY AIR MAIL,” “PRINTED MATTER,” “Postal Lessons by Famous Artists,” and “damaged by snails” are also visible.